-For instance, hard water has been known to build up within plumbing systems, causing scale build-up, corrosion, and decreased washing efficiency.
+For instance, hard water has been known to build up within plumbing systems, causing scale build-up, poor water pressure, corrosion, and decreased washing efficiency.
 A water softener can fix all of these issues, and as a result, it can even save you money monthly on your water utilities!

 In addition to saving you money this way, it can also help improve the lifespan of many of the essential appliances that you use every single day.
 Items like your coffee makers, ice machines, water heater tanks, dishwashers, and washing machines can all be affected by hard water.